A brief historical overview of the Canal, highlighting its main features and cargoes handled.

 The Thames & Severn Canal was opened in 1789, running for 29 miles between the Stroudwater Canal at Wallbridge and the River Thames at Inglesham near Lechlade, with a short branch to Cirencester.
-It was built to complete an inland waterways route between London and the West Midlands and Bristol.
+It was built to serve mills in the upper Stroud valley and to complete an inland waterways route between London and the West Midlands and Bristol.
 The opening of the North Wilts Canal in 1819, provided an alternative route to Abingdon for narrowboats, avoiding the difficult upper reaches of the Thames.

 The route of the canal involved a steep climb up the edge of the Cotswolds, a long summit level including a tunnel, and a gradual descent to the River Thames.
 Water for using the locks could be drawn from the River Frome (to the west) and the River Churn (to the east), mainly on Sundays when the mills were not working, and a steam pump was installed to raise water to the summit level, but problems with leakage into the porous rock caused difficulties.